-The preservation of skeleton 2 is not as good as the preservation of skeleton 1, probably due to the differing bone structure between adults and infants.
+The preservation of Skeleton 2 is not as good as the preservation of Skeleton 1, probably due to the differing bone structure between adults and infants and removal of remains by small rodents.
 Skeleton 2 was only represented by one right scapula and a fragment of cranium.
-This is almost certainly due to the difficulty in recovery of small fragmented bones during excavation.
-It is highly unlikely that only a small section of the young skeleton was deposited.
+This may be because of the difficulty in recovering small fragmented bones during excavation, or disturbance of the context after burial.
+It is unlikely that only a small part of the infant skeleton was deposited.

-The right scapula of the non-adult was partially ossified.
+The right scapula of the infant was partially ossified.
 The head, neck and base of the acromion process of the right scapula were formed and ossified.
-This occurs before birth indicating that the bone was from a neonatal baby or older.
-The glenoid cavity and acromion process were missing but as these components are cartilaginous until the age of 15 years, this is to be expected.
-The bones were definitely not from a child aged over 5 years as they were too small and therefore the bones have been aged as either a neonate or a very young juvenile.
+This occurs shortly before birth indicating that the bone was probably from a neonate or young child.
+The glenoid cavity and acromion process were missing but as these components are cartilaginous until the age of fifteen years, this is to be expected.
+The bones were definitely not from a child aged over five years as they were too small and therefore the bones have been assessed as either a neonate or a very young infant.